PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 Because this airplane has no landing gear, you will either need to throw the airplane yourself, or ideally have a helper throw it.
 When throwing any airplane, throw at a slightly nose up attitude with full throttle.
 It's critical to be ready to give aft stick input to prevent the airplane from impacting the ground if it happens to be trimmed nosedown.
-Once the airplane is sucessfully airborne, cruise up to an altitude of a few hundred feet and switch to `acro` mode.
+Once the airplane is successfully airborne, cruise up to an altitude of a few hundred feet and switch to `acro` mode.
 If the airplane is well behaved in `acro` mode, switch to `position` mode.
 Optionally, you can use the fixed wing auto tuner switch configured in `Radio Setup` to autotune the airframe.